-It excels in features, audio quality, power cleanliness and price.
-You will be layered with so many options and configuration abilities, that you will mostly likely come across features you forgot you ever had.
+It excels in features, audio quality, power cleanliness, and price.
+You will be layered with so many options and configuration abilities, that you will most likely come across features you forgot you ever had.

 Most importantly though is the quality of sound.
 These receivers break the boundaries between price and audiophile bliss.
 You can use the pre-amps to send the signal flow to separate external tube/solid-state amps, or you can power the speakers directly from the receiver.
 No matter how you configure your system, it will either sound utterly amazing, or incredibly-utterly amazing.
 The clarity and range is breath-taking.
 The enhancer feature for compressed audio even makes your average MP3 sound like something more around the quality of a CD or sometimes greater.
 DTS, FLAC and SACD formatted media is life changing if you have experienced this level of sound.

 I must point out that it delivers the best sound for SiriusXM radio (much better than any of the car receivers).
 We have always found it odd that the car receivers sound muffled and compressed (which is why we have never reviewed them), yet the internet stream using the Yamaha’s is extraordinary.
 If you have a subscription, once you have initially set up your Aventage, turn to “Coffee House” on Sirius and give it a listen, and share your own review below.
 You will find the results pleasing.